Spatial Matrix Completion for Spatially-Misaligned and High-Dimensional Air Pollution Data: Introduction

 A spatially predictive PCA algorithm, PredPCA \citep{jandarov2017novel}, was developed to produce LR structure embedded with spatial patterns that can be subsequently predicted well at new locations.
 While capable of leveraging both the LR and spatial structures of the monitoring data, in its current form PredPCA cannot handle input data with missing observations.
 This motivated a probabilistic version of PredPCA, ProPrPCA \citep{vu2019probabilistic}, that can handle incomplete monitoring data.
 Using external covariates, the unobserved data at new locations can be estimated directly from the hierarchical model assumptions, or by incorporating the LR structure of monitoring data in a separate spatial prediction model.
 However, similar to PredPCA, the estimation procedure of ProPrPCA is computationally burdensome, due to a combination of multiple rank-1 approximations, numerical optimization, and likelihood-base imputations.

-In this paper, our objective is to develop a practical and computationally feasible version of PCA that can (i) accommodate complex spatial missing patterns; and (ii) incorporate spatial information into the LR structure of the data, so that estimates at new locations can be easily derived.
-Integrating the advantageous features of PredPCA and ProPrPCA into the framework of LRMC, we formulate this as a convex optimization problem, and derive a straightforward algorithm to solve it using proximal gradient descent.
+In this paper, our objective is to develop a practical and computationally feasible of version of PCA that can be applied to the setting of spatially-misaligned multivariate data.
+Our proposed method, Spatial Matrix Completion, aims to (i) accommodate complex spatial missing patterns and (ii) incorporate spatial information into the LR structure of the data so that estimates at new locations can be easily and accurately derived. we leverage the LRMC framework to formulate a convex optimization problem, and derive a straight-forward algorithm to solve it using proximal gradient descent.
+While solving similar problem to the existing method ProPrPCA, our proposed method offers a simple algorithm that is easy to implement, computationally efficient, and potentially scalable.
+In addition, we also discuss the connections among existing methods (LRMC, PredPCA, and ProPrPCA) in conjunction with our proposed method.

-The rest of this paper is organized as follows.
-We review the existing framework of the LRMC algorithm in Section \ref{c3-review}, and propose a spatial matrix completion problem, along with an elegant solution in Section \ref{c3-method}.
-In Section \ref{c3-sim-recovery}, we compare the performance of our proposed method to LRMC in recovering missing entries at monitoring locations via simulations.
-In Section \ref{c3-reproduce}, we evaluate the predictive performance of our proposed method at new locations under spatial misalignment.
-We discuss the implications of these results, our contributions, and potential extensions in Section \ref{c3-discussion}.
+For the rest of this paper, we first review the LRMC framework in Section 2.
+We then propose a spatial matrix completion problem, along with its solution and connections with existing methods in Section 3.
+In Section 4, we compare the performance of our proposed method to LRMC in recovering missing entries at monitoring locations in simulation studies.
+In Section 5, we compare the proposed method to ProPrPCA in predicting exposure data at new locations under spatial misalignment, by reproducing the simulations and real data examples in \cite{vu2019probabilistic}.
+Finally, we discuss the implications of these results, our contributions, and potential extensions in Section 6.